No Matter How I Look at It, It's You Guys' Fault I'm Not Popular!: Manga

-In the Yen Press English version, individual chapters are called "Fails" and are preceded with the title "I'm Not Popular, So".
+In the Yen Press English version, individual chapters are called "Fails" and are preceded with "I'm Not Popular, So".

 Anime

 An anime television adaptation of the manga was announced to have been greenlit in an advertising for the third manga volume on December 20, 2012.
-The television series was produced by Silver Link and aired in Japan between July 8 and September 23, 2013, while Crunchyroll simulcast the series for North America.
+The television series was produced by Silver Link and aired between July 8 and September 23, 2013.
 The series is directed by Shin Oonuma and written by Takao Yoshioka, with character design by Hideki Furukawa.
 An original video animation episode was released with the seventh manga volume on October 22, 2014.
-Sentai Filmworks licensed the series in North America and released it on Blu-ray and DVD on August 26, 2014.